sarthak0401/sb-career-v4/README.md

 - Optional: Create a route53 route to the loadBalancer's endpoint.
 I have created a simple DNS record in route53 hosted zone, which is connecting the application load balancer's endpoint to my domain "sbdevops.xyz".
-We can access application using this URL also.
+We can access application using this URL also (Notice the URL entered in browser)

 ![image](https://github.com/user-attachments/assets/7c94e165-0e5d-4f49-bf63-1f2a81b0bf5a)